 The large extra square of garden incorporated to the north was the former Holywell Bowling Green.

 In about 1800 Samuel Wilson Bishop, a London merchant, retired to this house.
-His fourth son, Charles Joseph Bishop (1794–1838), obtained his D.Med. from the University of Oxford in 1826 and practised as a physician from this house until his untimely death from a cerebral haemorrhage on 9 December 1838.
-His widow appears to have gone with her children to live with her father, Charles Tawney, in Paradise Street, and was still there at the time of the 1841 census.
+His fourth son, Charles Joseph Bishop (1794–1838), obtained his D.Med. from the University of Oxford in 1826 and practised as a physician here until his untimely death from a cerebral haemorrhage on 9 December 1838.
+His widow Elizabeth Copeland Bishop and her children spent the census night of 1841 with her father, Charles Tawney, in Paradise Street.

-Soon after this Mrs Elizabeth Bishop married the surgeon Thomas Richard Fisher, Surgeon to the Radcliffe Infirmary, and they appear to have spent some time at this house and some at his practice in Cornmarket.
-After the suicide of her second husband on 4 November 1846, Mrs Fisher remained here with her children from both marriages.
-She is listed as the occupant of the house in Gardner’s Oxford Directory of 1852, and remained here until her death on 20 February 1898, aged 89.
+In the following year in Gloucestershire, Mrs Bishop married the surgeon Thomas Richard Fisher, Surgeon to the Radcliffe Infirmary, and they appear to have spent some time at this house and some at his practice in Cornmarket.
+After the suicide of her second husband on 4 November 1846, Mrs Fisher remained here with her children from both marriages, and is listed as the occupant of the house in Gardner’s Oxford Directory of 1852.
+Mrs Fisher remained here until her death on 20 February 1898 at the age of 89.

 1 Holywell Street in the censuses